Welcome to Amsterdam

 Soil of Amsterdam

 A unique all-vegan concept that focuses on fresh produce and fermented foods.
 Chef Gustavo Bottino actually built his career on tasty meat dishes but developed this meat-free concept after growing more concerned about the environment.
 And inventing the tastiest protein-rich dishes without meat.
-Soil of Amsterdam is open from lunch time until late in the evening for dinner, plus they are partaking in our ADE Dinner Deals.
+Soil of Amsterdam is open from lunch time until late in the evening for dinner.

 Other honorable mentions for cool lunch spots: